 Double glazing is a great investment long term into reducing your energy cost.
 They will also lead to greater value on your home when you come to sell it.
 Energy efficient windows also protect your home form external noise and this is a real plus too.

-I hope you have found my post on money-saving ways to make your home more eco-friendly both useful and inspiring.
 You may also like my post on easy budgeting tips for parents